Project 3 of the BREATHE 2 study has begun in participating clinics within the UW Health and Advocate Aurora Health systems.

 Researchers will compare CCC with Standard Care (SC), which involves one offer of cessation treatment (eight weeks of nicotine patch plus referral to the Wisconsin Tobacco Quit Line).
 And, they’re staying true to the rules and regulations of each health system, adjusting protocols as needed.

 “There are challenges inherent when conducting research within multiple clinics,” Cook said.
 “For instance, while most of our research is done remotely, participants meet with the BREATHE 2 Health Counselors at their clinics to bioverify abstinence from smoking.
 This requires our health counselors to drive to multiple locations and interact with clinic staff that might not know them well.
-It also requires a great deal of coordination by Clinical Research Managers Holly Prince and Meg Feyen.
+It also requires a great deal of coordination by Clinical Research Manager Meg Feyen.

 “The successful launch of this project is due to the teamwork and talent of dedicated UW-CTRI staff.
-Holly and Meg are outstanding in their role as lead implementers, as are all who work on the database team, regulatory team, training/supervision, protocol development, quality assurance, medication/supplies, finance, coaching fidelity, adherence, and IT and administration teams.”
+Meg is outstanding in her role as lead implementer, as are all who work on the database team, regulatory team, training/supervision, protocol development, quality assurance, medication/supplies, finance, coaching fidelity, adherence, and IT and administration teams.”

 Cook said the data will be useful, in part because they will indicate whether CCC increases treatment use and abstinence in real-world health care systems, including with a broad range of patients who are racially and economically diverse.